i25959341/grafana-demo/README.md

 - Create environment overlays (e.g. `monitoring/overlays/dev` and `monitoring/overlays/prod`) that reference the base and layer on environment-specific patches—image tags, replica counts, Helm values, and secrets.
 - Update delivery tooling: either have CI/CD call `kustomize build monitoring/overlays/<env>` per environment, or adopt Argo CD with an app-of-apps pattern that points at the overlays for continuous delivery.
 - Expand observability by adding a log-forwarder that ships pod logs into Elasticsearch, and extend the Grafana provisioning with an Elasticsearch datasource plus a log dashboard to demonstrate metrics + logs in one view.
+- Manage secrets via External Secrets Operator backed by Google Cloud Secret Manager so credentials stay out of manifests.
+- Use infrastructure-as-code (Pulumi, Terraform, or Crossplane) to provision the surrounding cloud resources and minimize manual setup.